-Incentivising Medicine Development for Chronic Diseases – Workshop Synopsis
+Incentivising Medicine Development for Chronic Diseases – Workshop Report

 This CIRS multi-stakeholder workshop examined strategies for incentivising the development of medicines for common chronic diseases.